alicemunsal/dohex/DoHex.md

 ### Component Communication

-Components can talk to each other in various ways:
--
-Components can talk to each other through their ports, or they expose service interfaces (REST, gRPC, etc) for internal communication, or
+Components can talk to each other in various ways.
+We can write adapter fo to each other through their ports, or they expose service interfaces (REST, gRPC, etc) for internal communication, or

 ## Data Oriented Programming